-With the limitation on State and Local Taxes set to $10,000, and the overall Standard Deduction increased to $12,000 for single filers and $24,000 for married filers, many taxpayers will want to carefully plan their deductions to ensure they realize the tax benefits of charitable donations.
+With the limitation on State and Local Taxes set to $10,000, and the overall Standard Deduction increased to $12,000 for single filers and $24,000 for married filers, many taxpayers must carefully plan their deductions to ensure they realize the tax benefits of charitable donations.
 It may make sense to group deductions or pursue other methods of giving which are more tax advantageous.
 A careful analysis of your deductions is important to maximize their benefits.

 Qualified Business Income Deduction

-Beginning in 2018, taxpayers are allowed a deduction equal to 20% of their Qualified Business Income (generally pass through income from partnerships, S corporations, LLCs, and sole proprietorships).
+Taxpayers are allowed a deduction equal to 20% of their Qualified Business Income (generally pass through income from partnerships, S corporations, LLCs, and sole proprietorships).
 However, the deduction is not a simple calculation.
 The income must be from a qualifying trade or business that is not from a Specified Service Trade or Business (SSTB).
 Furthermore, there are income limitations in place at which additional requirements must be met to claim the benefits.
 How much you choose to pay yourself in wages from the business can have significant impacts on the deduction.
 It’s imperative that you discuss this with your advisor well in advance of year-end, as simple tweaks to your tax situation could have significant impacts on this benefit.